forcedotcom/commerce-on-lightning/examples/som/README.md

 ## This repository includes:

 1. A flow to approve an order summary record.
+This flow is set in Draft status as approved orders does not allow cancellation of an item in the order.
 2. A flow to fulfill orders for one location, Warehouse.
 3. A flow to create an invoice after the order is fulfilled.
 4. A flow to cancel an item in the order.